JASLemos/RV32I/README.md

 # RISC-V RV32I CPU for Academic Purposes

-A simple, scalar, in order, 5 stage pipelined RISC-V RV32I CPU designed for academic purposes, synthesized in **Vivado Design Suite** for the **Artix-7 50T FPGA**.
+A simple, scalar, in order, 5 stage pipelined RISC-V RV32I CPU designed for academic purposes, synthesized in **Vivado Design Suite** for the **Artix-7 xc7a50tcsf324-3**.
 The CPU is described in **Verilog HDL** and includes the following key components:

 - **Instruction Memory**: Synthesized as a **ROM** using Distributed Memory via Vivado IP Catalog.
 - **Data Memory**: Synthesized as a **RAM** using BRAM cells via Vivado IP Catalog.